Where Is Hausa Spoken?

 Who Should I Hire?

 Hausa has three different tones, high, low, and falling tone.
 But there are also dialects, like Nemadi and Imraguen, that are non-tonal.
 So, it is essential to find an expert who will be able to provide you with accurate translations.
 If you wish to connect with the population of the rural areas, you will have to hire someone from there.
 But you can’t visit the rural areas yourself to find a linguistic expert.
-You will have to find the right service provider through the internet.
+You will have to find the right service provider through the Internet.
 Before hiring an agency, you can confirm whether or not they have native experts on their team.

-Our English to Hausa translator helps you learn or understand the introductory text of these languages when you are an expert in one and know the other.
+Our English-to-Hausa translator helps you learn or understand the introductory text of these languages when you are an expert in one and know the other.

 A person can understand their spoken language better than anyone else.
 But knowing the cultural aspects is also very important.
 For instance, a native of Niger or Nigeria would see the importance of Islam in the everyday lives of the people of those countries.
 The importance of Islam is the reason the religion ended up influencing the culture of the region.
 For the Niger and Nigerian followers of Islam, it is essential to get the proper representation, and that’s not something a European can provide them with.

 A native of Sub-Saharan Africa would know precisely how important Islam is for the region’s people.
-So, when you need linguistic assistance, turn to experts who know the difference between Nigerian and Nigerien dialects of the Hausa language and the cultural practices of the Sub Sahara African population.
+So, when you need linguistic assistance, turn to experts who know the difference between Nigerian and Nigerien dialects of the Hausa language and the cultural practices of the Sub-Saharan African population.
 Concurrent validity was substantiated by confirming 83 percent (5/6) of the a priori assumptions.
 Internal consistency (Cronbach’s), intraclass correlation coefficient (ICC), standard error of measurement (SEM), minimal detectable change (MDC), and limits of agreement with a 95 percent confidence interval were used to assess the reliability (LOA95 percent ).

 Translation, cross-cultural adaptation, test-retest, and cross-sectional study of psychometric analysis of the Hausa version of the PCS.
-Quality criteria were proposed for measurement properties of health status questionnaires.
+Quality criteria were proposed for the measurement properties of health status questionnaires.

 Descriptive statistics of mean, standard deviation (SD), frequencies, and percentages were applied to summarize the data.
 Socio-demographic and clinical characteristics Of the 200 participants recruited, the response rate was 100%.